tibsor/-Edge-Benchmarking-Framework/README.md

 ## First time use

-`docker build -t *img_name*:*tag* .`
+`docker build -t inf_bench:latest .`

-Follwed by: `bash seq_memory_limit.sh`
+Follwed by: `bash docker_monitor.sh & bash seq_memory_limit.sh`

 ## Description
 At the moment, given the image built from the present Dockerfile, the container will run 10 seeded random observations from the SEU evaluation dataset with an MLP model.

-By running the shell script after the image is built, it will recursively run the container, gradually decreasing memory size
+The `seq_memory_limit.sh` shell script recursively runs the container, checks the return value (0 - succesful run, error otherwise), then gradually decreases memory size.

+`docker_monitor.sh` runs the `docker stats` command and saves the output, alongside the date and time, in the `inference_benchmark.txt` file.